myint/indent-finder/README.txt

 History:
 ========

+version 1.31:
+hum, previous released was rushed!
+- the --vim-output was not working.
+Fixed in this version

 version 1.3:
 - remove indent_checker, this was a useless program
 - improve the indentation algorithm to be able to detecte mixed type indentation